jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ### Purpose

-- To depict the functionality of how protective relays integrate with COSMIC’s time delay features.
+- To illustrate the different relay functions implemented in COSMIC and their time delay algorithms.

 <br>